 Berth Visit

-Acts as the vessel’s coordinator for formalities, services, permits, and messages.
-Consolidates communications across port authority, terminal, customs, and vendors.
-Tracks deadlines (free-pratique, waste notifications, immigration, security).
+Acts as the vessel’s coordinator for formalities, services, permits, and communications.
+Consolidates interfaces with the port authority, terminal, customs, and vendors.
+Tracks deadlines for free pratique, waste notifications, immigration, and security.
 Escalates issues and rebooks services when plans change.
-Purpose is a single accountable owner for administrative flow.
-Good agency work prevents “paperwork holds” from impacting the critical path.
+The purpose is a single accountable owner for administrative flow.
+Effective agency work prevents paperwork delays from impacting the critical path.

-Delivers fuel and lubes under strict safety and pollution controls.
-Schedules alongside or at dedicated locations to avoid cargo conflicts.
-Coordinates scuppers, SOPEP, hot-work bans, and terminal permits.
-Samples and documentation secure quality and compliance evidence.
-Purpose is to ensure fuel readiness for onward legs without delaying cargo ops.
-KPIs: safe completion, zero spills, on-time finish.
+Delivers fuel and lubricants under strict safety and pollution controls.
+Operations are scheduled alongside or at dedicated locations to avoid conflicts with cargo.
+Scuppers, SOPEP readiness, hot-work restrictions, and terminal permits are coordinated.
+Sampling and documentation provide quality and compliance assurance.
+The purpose is fuel readiness for onward legs without delaying cargo work.
+Performance is measured by safe completion, zero spills, and on-time finish.

-Supplies food, water, spares, and consumables to maintain vessel and crew.
-Access paths respect terminal safety and crane zones; timing avoids peak moves.
-Quality checks and customs declarations apply to certain goods.
-Agent synchronizes deliveries with security and gangway control.
-Purpose is welfare and technical readiness without interfering with cargo.
-Completion is logged against the ship’s service checklist.
+Supplies food, water, spares, and consumables to support the vessel and crew.
+Access routes comply with terminal safety rules and crane exclusion zones, and timing avoids peak movements.
+Quality checks and customs declarations apply where required.
+The agent synchronizes deliveries with security and gangway control.
+The purpose is crew welfare and technical readiness without disrupting cargo operations.
+Completion is recorded in the ship’s service checklist.

-Removes ship-generated waste, sludge, and residues per MARPOL/port rules.
-Requires pre-notification, correct segregation, and licensed waste contractors.
-Operations are isolated from cargo/food handling for hygiene and safety.
-Documentation certifies lawful handling and quantities removed.
-Purpose is environmental compliance and quay hygiene.
-Zero-spill, full-traceability is the performance bar.
+Removes ship-generated waste, sludge, and residues in accordance with MARPOL and port regulations.
+Pre-notification, correct segregation, and use of licensed contractors are required.
+Waste handling is kept separate from cargo and food operations for hygiene and safety.
+Documentation certifies lawful disposal and quantities removed.
+The purpose is environmental compliance and quay hygiene.
+Performance is defined by zero spills and full traceability.

 Execution Party